yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone2img/ButtonAttributes.png)

 *Step 2:* Open the Object Library.
 Use the search box at the bottom right to search for the `UIButton` object.
 Drag and drop a Round Rect Button from the Object Library to the top left of our view.
 Select the button by clicking on it.
-In the Attributes Inspector, change its **Title** to `Start` and **Text Color** to `Light Gray Color`.
+In the Attributes Inspector, change its **Title** to 'Start' and **Text Color** to 'Light Gray Color'.

 ![](/ps/ps3/img/Milestone2img/ButtonDragAction.png)

-*Step 3:* With the **Main.storyboard** selected, open the **Assistant Editor** by going from top menu `View → Assistant Editor → Show Assistant Editor` or just simply toggling the correpsonding top-right button.
+*Step 3:* With the **Main.storyboard** selected, open the **Assistant Editor** by going from top menu **View → Assistant Editor → Show Assistant Editor** or just simply toggling the correpsonding top-right button.
 The Assistant Editor should appear to the right of the main editor, with `ViewController.swift` opened in it automatically.
 Click on the button to select it.
-Then, while holding the control key, drag the button to the bottom area in `ViewController.swift` in the Assistant Editor.
+Then, while holding the `control` key, drag the button to the bottom area in `ViewController.swift` in the Assistant Editor.
 Notice the line protruding from the button as we drag it.

 ![](/ps/ps3/img/Milestone2img/ButtonAction.png)

 *Step 4:* As you release the mouse button, a small window will popup.
-Change the Connection from `Outlet` to `Action`, then fill in the name as `buttonPressed`.
-Click Connect, then the following IBAction handler will be added to `ViewController.swift`:
+Change the **Connection** from 'Outlet' to 'Action', then fill in the name as 'buttonPressed'.
+Click **Connect**, then the following IBAction handler will be added to `ViewController.swift`:

     @IBAction func buttonPressed(sender: AnyObject)

 ![](/ps/ps3/img/Milestone2img/ButtonActionCode.png)

 *Step 5:* Now close the Assistant Editor by clicking the little cross in the top right corner of it.
 Open `ViewController.swift` by selecting it in the Project Navigator.
-Notice that an empty skeleton for the handler buttonPressed has been added here.
+Notice that an empty skeleton for the handler `buttonPressed` has been added here.
 Flesh it out as shown above.

-*Step 6:* Now run the program, by clicking the Run button in the top left corner of IDE.
-Alternatively, you can go from top menu `Product → Run`.
+*Step 6:* Now run the program, by clicking the **Run** button in the top left corner of IDE.
+Alternatively, you can go from top menu **Product → Run**.
 You should be able to toggle the button’s text color by clicking on it.

 ![](/ps/ps3/img/Milestone2img/Orientation.png)

-*Step 7:* Since we would be only using the `Portrait` orientation in this game, you must specify the supported interface orientations in the project setting.
-Click on the top-level project in the Project Navigation pane and deselect `Landscape Left` and `Landscape Right` orientations.
+*Step 7:* Since we would be only using the **Portrait** orientation in this game, you must specify the supported interface orientations in the project setting.
+Click on the top-level project in the Project Navigation pane and deselect 'Landscape Left' and 'Landscape Right' orientations.

 ![](/ps/ps3/img/Milestone2img/AllButtons.png)